 If a person dies without a will, the state will determine what happens to the assets they spent a lifetime building, and it may not be in the way they would have wanted.
 In Ohio, testator signatures on wills are NOT notarized.
 The signature(s) are witnessed (by two unrelated, and completely disinterested persons) rather than notarized, although the witness signatures may be notarized if requested.

 These Homeland Security forms are frequently presented to notaries by Ohio residents who are employed by out-of-state companies, with a request to notarize them.
 The document does not contain a notary certificate; it asks that the person's ID documents be verified, and the employee also signs the certificate.

-You MAY sign as a third-party "Authorized Representative" of the company, if there is an accompanying letter permitting you to do so.
+You MAY sign as a third-party "Authorized Representative" of the company, that you have verified the IDs.
 But you should not sign an I-9 as a Notary Public, nor affix your seal to this document, or any accompanying document that asks you to certify as a notary public.

 Help Is Available

 In the Columbus area, if you have questions or need assistance with a Living Will, Power of Attorney, Last Will & Testament, or other legal documents, contact an attorney.
 The Capital University Legal Clinic at (614) 236-6245, and Legal Aid at (614) 224-8374 are also agencies you can turn to.
 Social Services staff at health care facilities may also be able to assist.
 Additionally, legal help statewide for those over 60 is available from ProSeniors at (800) 488-6070.

 Check with your local senior citizens center or county agency on aging for additional resources, or if you have limited income.
 The Columbus Bar Association also operates a lawyer referral service if you don’t have an attorney.
 Similar agencies are available throughout Ohio.